William Thompson (aeronautics commissioner): The Summit Group companies

 Attorney Thompson is a member of the Massachusetts Bar and the Washington, DC Bar.
 He is certified to practice before the US Tax Court and is admitted to the Bar of the Supreme Court of the United States.
 He began the practice of law and also founded the Summit Group in 1982.
 Through growth, acquisitions and mergers, Thompson built the company into a small conglomerate which owned Subway, Dunkin Donuts and TCBY fast food franchises.
 The Summit Group also acquired a systems integration company, an engineering and testing company and a medical services firm.
-The company’s offices were located in Portland, Maine; Boston, Massachusetts; Austin, Texas and Colorado Springs, Colorado.
+The company's offices were located in Portland, Maine; Boston, Massachusetts; Austin, Texas and Colorado Springs, Colorado.
 Thompson's accomplishments have been chronicled in numerous media outlets including The New York Times, The Wall Street Journal, Black Enterprise Magazine, The Boston Globe, The Atlanta Journal-Constitution, PBS/Educational TV, NBC and CBS News and The Black Entertainment Network.
 Thompson was also nominated as Entrepreneur of the Year for Inc. Magazine and selected as an Outstanding Entrepreneur by the Bank of Boston.

 Government service

 Thompson was appointed Commissioner, Massachusetts Aeronautics Commission by Governor Michael Dukakis in 1983, was re-appointed by Governor William Weld in 1990 and was re-appointed again by Governor Paul Celluci in 1999.
-In this position, he served coterminous with the Governor and was responsible for general supervision and control over the State’s 45 public use airports and 200 private landing areas.
+In this position, he served coterminous with the Governor and was responsible for general supervision and control over the State's 45 public-use airports and 200 private landing areas.
 He has the unique distinction of having served in both Democratic and Republican administrations.
-Commissioner Thompson was appointed to five consecutive 4-year terms and is the longest serving Commissioner in the Commission’s history.
-For his dedication, leadership and accomplishments, the Massachusetts Airport Managers Association and the Massachusetts Aviation Task Force have honored Thompson for Fostering the Spirit of Aviation in Massachusetts.
-Additionally, Thompson was on the short list for consideration by President Clinton as Administrator, Federal Aviation Administration during the President’s first term and as Secretary of the Air Force during the President’s second term.
+Commissioner Thompson was appointed to five consecutive 4-year terms and is the longest serving Commissioner in the Commission's history.
+The Massachusetts Airport Managers Association and the Massachusetts Aviation Task Force honored Thompson for Fostering the Spirit of Aviation in Massachusetts.
+Additionally, Thompson was on the short list for consideration by President Clinton as Administrator of the Federal Aviation Administration during Clinton's first term and as Secretary of the Air Force during his second term.
 Thompson was appointed by Gov. John Hickenlooper to the Colorado Aeronautical Board, effective 1 February 2013, and was re-appointed to a second term in 2016.